a16z/magi/README.md

 - [ ] Gracefully handle missing or present port in the EngineApi `base_url` passed into the constructor.
 - [ ] Graceful restarting on failure.
 - [ ] Foundryup-style installer
-- [ ] Foundryup-style cli
-- [ ] Do initial sync from geth by default, with full sync through the derivation pipeline as an option

 ## Contributing